Tijaw1/pubcoin/README.md

 <br><br>
 ## Project Summary:
 ___
-- Developed and minted the “PubCoin” as the asset by which businesses can register a stake in the loyalty token and/or mint their own token at a specified exchange rate for PubCoins
+- Developed and minted the “PubCoin” as the asset by which businesses can register a stake in the loyalty token and/or mint their own token (if required) at a specified exchange rate for PubCoins
 - Customers who register on the “PubCoin” marketplace can exchange tokens with fellow patrons and be rewarded additional tokens or exchange their balance for product/services by their brewery of choice for brand loyalty

 ## Conceptual Diagram